-Table 1: Country representativeness and reference locations selected for the European average wind farm to 40 MW.
-When modelling the infrastructures shared by many wind turbines (i.e. transformer substation, internal wiring, connection infrastructure to the electrical network, road conditioning to allow access to machinery...), this average wind farm size of 40 MW installed has been used to reference all the values.
+Regarding the size of the wind farm, the average size of an offshore wind site in Europe has been considered to be 80 turbines.
+Therefore, the installed power considered for the European average wind farm is set to 1,120 MW.
+When modelling the infrastructures shared by many wind turbines (i.e., transformer substation, internal wiring, connection infrastructure to the electrical network...) this average wind farm size of 1,120 MW installed has been used to reference all the values.